|Cerebrum||Largest part of human brain. It controls motor functions.|

-Human brain is a highly complex organ; which is mainly composed of the nervous tissue.
+Human brain is a highly complex organ, which is mainly composed of the nervous tissue.
 The tissues are highly folded to accommodate a larger surface area in less space.
-The brain is covered by a three layered system of membranes; called meninges.
+This is similar to the way we fold clothes in order to pack more cloths in a suitcase.
+The brain is covered by a three layered system of membranes.
+These membranes are called meninges.
 Cerebrospinal fluid is filled between the meninges.
 The CSF provides cushion to the brain against mechanical shocks.
 Furthermore, the brain is housed inside the skull for optimum protection.
 The human brain can be divided into three regions, viz. forebrain, midbrain and hindbrain.

 Some main structures of the human brain are explained below.